 Research and Experience

-All concentrations in the Mass Communications department emphasize experience-based learning, and the Broadcast Journalism degree is no different.
+All concentrations in the Mass Communications department emphasize experience-based learning, and the Convergence Journalism degree is no different.
 Our students spend hundreds of hours producing reports for WDSU and Channel 15, and gain many additional hours in professional work settings during their two off-campus internships.
 Our program includes an in-depth focus on research, introducing students to the methods and tools involved in reporting.

 In addition, our students can interact with professionals by getting involved in campus chapters of the Black Broadcasters Alliance, National Association of Black Journalists, and other organizations.